 Why Google Analytics Won’t Work on Firefox

-In June, Mozilla released an update for its Firefox browser that could cause some issues for marketers.
+In June, Mozilla released an update for its Mozilla Firefox browser that could cause some issues for marketers.
 This new update, according to an announcement from Mozilla, will automatically block third-party tracking cookies—including Google Analytics.

 Yeah, I know.